Semne77/Workflow_Agent/README.md

 With support for full-page screenshot input, this tool makes it easy to fill out any job application, even if it’s not in a standard format.

+⚠️ To use this project, you will need:

+An OpenAI API key (for GPT-4 and embeddings)

+A LlamaParse API key from llama-cloud.com
 ---
 ### 🔧 System Setup (macOS)